Cass Lake, Minnesota, USA

 - Yellow Perch

-Cass Lake MN Statistics & Helpful Links
+Cass Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed